-As a dentist, your main focus should be to set up your Google My Business page.
+As a dentist, your main focus should be to set up your Google Business Profile page.
 Don’t worry about a personal Google+ profile since Google has shut the service down.

-Google My Business gets you in front of your customers.
+Google Business Profile gets you in front of your customers.
 Your business listing will appear on Google Maps and it boosts your SEO for search on Google.

 Many people want to learn about dental treatments by watching videos, and YouTube videos help your dental website SEO.